DiegoPrestamo/DiegoPresatmo.github.io/_posts/2023-5-25-Controlling-Gripper-with-Hand.md

 ---
 layout: post
-title: Blog post in progress - Controlling Robotic Gripper with Computer Vision
+title: Controlling Robotic Gripper with Computer Vision
 ---
 #### The Arduino Braccio is a customizable, Arduino-compatible robotic arm that replicates the functionality of a human arm with its shoulder, elbow, wrist, and a sophisticated gripper.
 The Braccio is a great entry level robotic arm, due to its small size, contextually low price, and capabilities.
 ![GIF demonstration could not load!](https://s12.gifyu.com/images/Screen-Recording-2023-05-25-at-01.10.12-PM-1.gif)